sinjs/nc-api-worker/README.md

 ---

-### WARNING: Do NOT actually use this, this entire fork contians many bugs and issues, since it is mostly just a joke project among some friends.
+### WARNING: Do NOT actually use this, this entire repository contians many bugs and issues, since it is mostly just a joke project among some friends.

 ---